FastConnect: With an Oracle Partner

 If your partner is either Megaport or Colt, you can also connect the OCI Console to the partner and complete the connection yourself from within the OCI Console as described in the following sections.

 The Oracle Console can add and configure a connection in the Megaport location to this virtual circuit using Megaport's API.
-To do this, you log in the console to your Megaport account with your username and password (the Oracle Console doesn't store the login information).
+To do this, sign in to your Megaport account with a valid username and password (the Oracle Console doesn't store the information).

-If you're simply completing setup of a virtual circuit, you must have previously configured a Megaport port in the Megaport Console to use this option.
+If you're completing setup of a virtual circuit, you must have already configured a Megaport port in the Megaport console to use this option.
 The Oracle Console can add and configure a connection to this virtual circuit for a Megaport port that already exists.
 It can't create a new Megaport port at the other end of the connection.
 This requirement doesn't apply if you're configuring a connection to another cloud provider.

-The Oracle console can optionally configure a Megaport Cloud Router (MCR) at the other end of the virtual circuit.
-An MCR allows you to configure a connection from Oracle to AWS or other cloud service providers.
+The Oracle Console can optionally configure a Megaport Cloud Router (MCR) at the other end of the virtual circuit.
+An MCR can configure a connection from Oracle to AWS or other cloud service providers.

 To complete a connection or create an MCR:

-- At the top of the details screen for the virtual circuit you just created, click Complete Connection in the Next Steps section.
+- At the top of the details screen for the virtual circuit you created, select Complete Connection in the Next Steps section.

 - Enter the requested Megaport Username and Megaport Password for the account that created the Megaport port you want to use.

-- Oracle Connection Name: (Required) A friendly name that helps Megaport track your connection.
+- Oracle Connection Name: (Required) A friendly name that helps Megaport track the connection.
 The value doesn't need to be unique and you can change it later.

 - Megaport Port: (Required) Select the name of the Megaport port to which you want to connect this virtual circuit.

-- Oracle Connection Location: (Required) Select any Megaport location close to the Oracle region for your virtual circuit.
+- Oracle Connection Location: (Required) Select any Megaport location close to the Oracle region for the virtual circuit.

 - Connection Rate Limit (Mbps): (Required) Enter the speed (in Mbps) for the virtual circuit.
 1000 Mbps is 1 Gbps, and 10,000 Mbps is 10 Gbps.
 The Rate Limit must be equal to or less than the bandwidth provisioned at both ends of the virtual circuit.

 - Use VLAN tagging: Enabled by default.
-If you choose not to use VLAN tagging, you're only able to deploy a single cross-connect on this Megaport port.
+If you decide not to use VLAN tagging, you're only able to deploy a single cross-connect on this Megaport port.

 - Preferred A-End VLAN: (Optional) If you don't select a Preferred A-End VLAN, a random A-End VLAN is chosen for you.

-Megaport Cloud Router (MCR) for the Megaport Product and enter the
+- To complete a virtual circuit to another cloud provider, select Megaport Cloud Router (MCR) for the Megaport Product and enter the following information:

-- MCR Name: (Required) A friendly name that helps Megaport track your MCR.
+- MCR Name: (Required) A friendly name that helps Megaport track the MCR.
 The value doesn't need to be unique and you can change it later.

-- MCR Country: (Required) Select the country for the Megaport location where your MCR resides.
+- MCR Country: (Required) Select the country for the Megaport location where the MCR resides.

-- MCR Location: (Required) Select the Megaport location where your MCR resides.
-This should be as close as possible to the Oracle region hosting the virtual circuit.
+- MCR Location: (Required) Select the Megaport location where the MCR resides.
+Make this as close as possible to the Oracle region hosting the virtual circuit.

 - MCR Rate Limit: (Required) The rate limit is an aggregate capacity for all connections through the MCR.
 The rate limit can scale from 1 Gbps to 10 Gbps and is set for the life of the MCR.